 This moisturiser comes in a grey tube.
 It’s not the prettiest, but it does its job well.
 The small opening doesn’t pour out too much product, but not too little either.
 In other words, a functional tube that helps keep the price down and doesn’t waste product.

 Before discovering The Ordinary Natural Moisturizing Factors + HA, I’d apply a hylauronic acid serum both in the mornings and at night and finish my night-time skincare routine with an oil.

 I still do all that.
 But now I use The Ordinary Natural Moisturizing Factors + HA as my daytime moisturiser.
 At first, I thought the texture would be too thick for that, but it layers well under sunscreen.
 It makes a perfect base for makeup, too.

 If your skin’s already in good condition, you may not see a drastic improvement.
 What this moisturiser does well is keeping your skin soft and your natural protective barrier strong – just as nature intended.
 It ensures that your skin has all the hydration and protection it needs, anytime, anywhere.

 If your skin’s on the dry side, then you’ll see the magic at work.
 Within a few days, this moisturiser can fix the damage without irritating your skin.

 If I could change only one thing, I’d add some antioxidants to the mix.
 But this moisturiser is so cheap, I don’t mind supplement with a separate antioxidant serum (you can check out my faves here).

-Everyone can use it, but it’s best suitable for dry and sensitive skin that needs a “medicine” to patch up their skin protective barrier and an extra dose of hydration.
+Everyone can use this moisturiser, but it’s best suitable for dry and sensitive skin that needs a “medicine” to patch up their skin protective barrier and an extra dose of hydration.